 By some counts there are as many as eighteen different pine species that have been or are now customarily used as food for humans.
 These grow across North America, Europe and Asia.
 Pine nuts have been an important food source for thousands of years.
 Roman soldiers took them as campaign food when they raided Britain over 2000 years ago.
 Even before that, Greek authors mentioned pine nut trees as food producers around 300 BC, and it is thought that earlier societies used them and transplanted them throughout the Mediterranean region to Israel and even Georgia and the Black Sea between 6,000 and 10,000 years ago.
 A smaller group of the larger, tastier and easier-to-collect species has survived the transition from hunter-gatherer and local farmer societies to the modern world of global trade.
 The most significant of these are:

 - Chinese pine nuts (Pinus koraiensis).
 These form the bulk of world supply and are almost always the pine nut you will find if you buy from a supermarket bulk-bin in New Zealand, Australia and many other parts of the world.
-They have a shorter triangular or teardrop shape and are actually sourced over a wide area including north-east China, south-east Russia, the Korean peninsular and Japan.
+They have a shorter triangular or teardrop shape, with a distinctive brown tip and are actually sourced over a wide area including north-east China, south-east Russia, the Korean peninsular and Japan.

 - Siberian pine nuts (Pinus sibirica).
 A widespread species found through south-central Siberia and into the Russian far-east.
 They are rather small and rounded nuts but revered among Siberians as a food of high status and health benefits.
 They probably find their way at the margins into the large Chinese nut supply and sometimes end up in western supermarkets as a result.